Julie McElrath

-Dr Juliana McElrath (born January 9, 1951) is the Senior Vice President and Director of the Vaccine and Infectious Disease Division at Fred Hutchinson Cancer Center.
-She is the principal investigator of the HIV Vaccine Trials Network Laboratory Center in Seattle, Washington, as well as a professor at the University of Washington.
+Dr. Juliana McElrath (born January 9, 1951) is an American physician-scientist and HIV researcher.
+She serves as senior vice president and director of the Vaccine and Infectious Disease Division at the Fred Hutchinson Cancer Center and is a professor at the University of Washington.

-McElrath has established an international human immunodeficiency virus (HIV) vaccine laboratory.
-Her research focuses on HIV vaccine development and investigating the relationship between HIV and the immune system, and has received support from the National Institutes of Health as well as the Gates Foundation.
+McElrath established an international human immunodeficiency virus (HIV) vaccine laboratory.
+Her research focuses on HIV vaccine development, investigating the relationship between HIV and the immune system, and has received support from the National Institutes of Health as well as the Gates Foundation.

 Education and career

-McElrath obtained a Bachelor of Science in biology from Furman University, a PhD in pathology, and an MD from the Medical University of South Carolina.
-After completing her residency in internal medicine, she received her clinical fellowship training in infectious diseases at the New York-Presbyterian Hospital in New York and her post-doctoral training in molecular immunology at Rockefeller University in New York.
+McElrath obtained her Bachelor of Science in biology from Furman University.
+She then obtained a PhD in pathology and an MD from the Medical University of South Carolina.
+After completing her residency in internal medicine, she received clinical fellowship training in infectious diseases at New York-Presbyterian Hospital.
+She later completed postdoctoral training in molecular immunology at Rockefeller University in New York.

 During the early 1980s, McElrath worked as a medical resident in Charleston, South Carolina.
-It was during this time that McElrath became aware of and interested in HIV/AIDS research.
+During this time, McElrath developed an interest in HIV/AIDS research.
 She continued this focus during her time in New York City.

-In 1988, she became an assistant professor at Rockefeller University.
+In 1988, McElrath became an assistant professor at Rockefeller University.
 In 1990, McElrath joined the University of Washington as an assistant professor and director of the HIV/AIDS Madison Clinic at Harborview Medical Center.
-Within two years, she returned to research, focusing on the development of an HIV vaccine.
+Within two years, she returned to full-time research, focusing on the development of an HIV vaccine.
 She later became the director of the AIDS Vaccine Evaluation Unit at the University of Washington.

 In 1996, McElrath joined the faculty at Fred Hutchinson Cancer Research Center.
-She received a National Institutes of Health Merit Award for her research, and served as associate editor of The Journal of Infectious Diseases.
-She later became a full professor at the University of Washington, a full member at Fred Hutchinson, and the director of the HIV Vaccine Trials Network (HTVN) Laboratory Center, a network that tests vaccines designed to prevent HIV.
+She received a National Institutes of Health MERIT Award for her research and served as associate editor of The Journal of Infectious Diseases.
+She later became a full professor at the University of Washington, a full member at Fred Hutchinson, and director of the HIV Vaccine Trials Network (HTVN) Laboratory Center, a network that tests vaccines designed to prevent HIV.

-McElrath, with colleagues and collaborators at Duke University and the Henry M. Jackson Foundation for the Advancement of Military Medicine, published work pinpointing "immune correlates" that were associated with reduced HIV risk.
-One finding suggested that the vaccines might create antibodies that prevent HIV infection.
+In 2012, McElrath, with colleagues and collaborators at Duke University and the Henry M. Jackson Foundation for the Advancement of Military Medicine, published a study identifying vaccine-mediated immune correlates associated with reduced HIV risk.
 In 2013, she helped launch Cape Town HVTN Immunology in Cape Town, South Africa.

 In addition to her research, McElrath is an attending physician at Harborview Medical Center, the University of Washington Medical Center, and Seattle Cancer Care Alliance.
-She has authored or co-authored nearly 300 peer-reviewed publications, primarily on HIV/AIDS.
+She has authored or co-authored nearly 300 peer-reviewed publications primarily on HIV/AIDS.
 In 2007, she co-founded the Vaccine Infectious Disease Institute at Fred Hutchinson and has served as the director of the Vaccine and Infectious Disease Division since 2011.

 McElrath is a member of the Association of American Physicians, the American College of Physicians, and the Infectious Diseases Society of America, among other professional organisations.